 Annotated resources related to planning for climate adaptation and resiliency at an arboretum, describing climate adaptation organizations, workbooks, toolkits, reports, and data portals by how and what they can be used for and their target users.
 To contribute a resource to the Climate Adaptation database, please contact the ArbNet Coordinator at firstname.lastname@example.org.

 This section contains a list of the Top Ten Resources highlighted, in order of presentation, during the 2023 American Public Gardens Association conference session entitled "Climate Ready Gardens: Leading Adaptation in Collections and Communities."
+These resources have been curated through a partnership with UBC Botanical Garden, UC - Davis Arboretum & Public Garden, American Public Gardens Association, and The Morton Arboretum.
 For full descriptions of each item, see the detailed list of resources below this section.

 - Example: Melbourne Gardens / Royal Botanic Garden Victoria (Australia) Landscape Succession Strategy